thechrislewis/escape_room_public/ee_prop/README.md

 ### Features

-Connects to wifi with low power transmission. prop automaitcally connects to the mqtt server and subscribes to the following topics:
+Connects to wifi with low power transmission. prop automatically connects to the mqtt server and subscribes to the following topics:

 ```
 "eeprop"